Skip to main content

 A failed method costs you a month.
 Sometimes two.

-Crisaborole is the active in proprietary formulation, the topical eczema ointment.
+The active was a boron-containing topical drug, an eczema ointment.
 The work was an in-vitro permeation test (IVPT): you mount skin on a Franz cell, apply the ointment, and measure how much drug crosses through.
 The LC-MS/MS method on the front end has to quantify what made it across.

 Method development went clean.
 Standards looked sharp.
 Linearity tight.
 Recovery on spiked controls was where you’d want it.
 I signed off and we went into validation.